This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 The components are also known as characteristics or features of group communication.
 These characteristics ensure the effectiveness of the group discussion.

-Group Communication Importance in Busines
+Group Communication Importance in Business

 The importance of group communication in business is: fostering collaboration and teamwork, improving critical thinking, enhancing productivity, building total quality management, and ensuring customer satisfaction.